Cruise Ship Arcades: Games, Location, & Costs

 If you’re a kid, there’s nothing that quite has the draw of an arcade.
 From the flashing lights to the chance to have some fun away from parents, the arcade is a paradise for kids and teens.

 And if you’re a parent on a cruise?
 The attraction of the arcade is even stronger.
-There’s no better place to let the kids have some freedom for an hour or two while you get a break from watching them.
+There’s no better place to let the kids have some freedom for an hour or two.
 After all, you likely didn’t book a cruise so that you could babysit the kids for a week straight.

 So if you’re wondering what you can expect from a cruise ship arcade, we have details on the games available, how they work and how much they cost.

 Cruise arcades have come a long way from having a few quarter machines tucked into a random corner of the ship.
-While the arcade is rarely as busy as other places on the ship (like the casino!), as more families take cruises, there has been an investment into the area.
+While the arcade is rarely as busy as other places on the ship (such as the casino), there has been an investment into the arcades on a cruise.

 What you’ll usually find is that the arcade is still tucked away, but on a main deck — usually near places for teenagers on the ship like the teen nightclub.
 The entrance isn’t going to be as big and open as you’d see with the casino, so you might have to hunt for it a little or consult the ship’s map.
-For instance, the arcade on the Carnival Valor is a small entrance near the One Small Step Dance Club.
+For instance, the arcade on the Carnival Valor is a small entrance near the dance club:

 Expect a wide variety of games.
-There are a few traditional games like Ski-Ball, but they have a decidedly new look.
+There are often a few traditional games like Ski-Ball or air hockey, but they have a decidedly new look.
 There are also racing games, shooting games, puzzle games, and lots of skill cranes in which you try to scoop up a prize.
+Another popular genre are coin-pusher games and virtual reality games (where you wear a headset) are also booming.

 While there are games for all ages, most of the games are aimed at bigger kids.
 If you have a small child that wants to play in the arcade then — depending on the ship — you aren’t likely to find a ton of games geared toward their age range.